 Frequently Asked Questions

-Am I able to take more than one program at the same time?
+Am I able to take more than one course at the same time?

 Yes.
-As more programs become available, you are able to take as many as you like, all at once.
+As more courses become available, you are able to take as many as you like, all at once.
+Each course is available to you for 6 months from the time you enrol in that specific course.

-Do I have to take the programs in a certain order?
+Do I have to take the courses in a certain order?

-No, there isn’t a hierarchy structure to the programs so you can take them in any order and progress through them as quickly or slowly as you like.
+No, there isn’t a hierarchy structure to the courses so you can take them in any order and progress through them as quickly or slowly as you like.
+Courses are available for 6 months from your enrolment date.
 They are all designed to be stand alone programs.

 Is there rolling enrolment at Westland / Can I start at any time?

-Yes, once a program is available, you can start it at any time.
+Yes, once a course is available, you can start it at any time.
 There are no set enrolment times or start dates.

 Will I be able to call myself a "Sex Therapist" if I complete all the courses that Westland offers?